-- Once you have the exposure were you would like it, select that image and any others from that section that should have the same exposure.
+- Once you have the exposure where you like it, select that image and any others from that section that should have the same exposure.

 Lightroom evaluates the exposure of the selected “key” image and individually adjusts the exposure of all of the chosen images to match it.
 It’s brilliant!

-Now, we’ll use the next tool in our list to do quick highlights and shadows check.
+Now, we’ll use the next tool in our list to do a quick highlight and shadow check on the shoot.